py4j/py4j/py4j-web/advanced_topics.rst

 Finally, the Python program contains a main method that starts a gateway, initializes an Addition operator and sends it to the `OperatorExample` instance on the Java side.
 Py4J takes care of creating the necessary proxies: the `doOperation` method of the `Addition` class is called in the Java VM, but the method is executed in the Python interpreter.

+Note that to enable the Python program to receive callbacks, the JavaGateway instance must be created with `start_callback_server=True`.
+Otherwise, the callback server must be started manually by calling :func:`restart_callback_server <py4j.java_gateway.JavaGateway.restart_callback_server>`

 .. warning::